Int-amplified endomorphisms of compact K\"ahler spaces: Preliminaries

-We recall the following definition and notation in \cite[Definition 3.6 and 3.8]{horing2016minimal} to make connections with the normal projective setting.
-Define $\textup{N}_1(X)$ to be the vector space of real closed currents of degree $(n-1,n-1)$ (bidimension $(1,1)$) modulo the following equivalence: $T_1\equiv T_2$ if and only if: $T_1(\eta)=T_2(\eta)$ for all real closed $(1,1)$-forms $\eta$ with local potentials.
+To make connections with the normal projective setting (\cite[Definition 3.6 and 3.8]{horing2016minimal}), let $\textup{N}_1(X)$ be the vector space of real closed currents of bidegree $(n-1,n-1)$ modulo the following equivalence: $T_1\equiv T_2$ if and only if: $T_1(\eta)=T_2(\eta)$ for all real closed $(1,1)$-forms $\eta$ with local potentials.